PHOENIXCONTACT/MORYX-Framework/docs/index.md

 <div class="hero">
   <div class="wrap">
     <div class="text">
-      <strong>MarvinPlatform</strong>
+      <strong>MoryxPlatform</strong>
     </div>
     <div class="buttons-unit-small">
-      <a class="version-link" href="articles/Changelog.md">Changelog</a><span>|</span><a class="bitbucket-link" href="http://gitlab-swtd.europe.phoenixcontact.com/marvinplatform/MarvinPlatform">View in GitLab</a>
+      <a class="version-link" href="articles/Changelog.md">Changelog</a><span>|</span><a class="bitbucket-link" href="http://gitlab-swtd.europe.phoenixcontact.com/marvinplatform/MoryxPlatform">View in GitLab</a>
     </div>
     <div class="minitext">
-    The MARVIN Platform is an application framework for client-server applications. <br /> It is based on the concept of modular software development and the service pattern.
+    The MORYX Platform is an application framework for client-server applications. <br /> It is based on the concept of modular software development and the service pattern.
     </div>
     <div class="buttons-unit">
       <a href="tutorials/index.md" class="button"><i class="glyphicon glyphicon-send"></i>Getting Started</a>